HinodeXRT/xrtpy/docs/getting_started.rst

    xrtpy.response.TemperatureResponseFundamental('Al-poly', '2022/07/04T23:43:12', abundance_model = 'Hybrid')

+The `abundance_model` method is used in the same format in `xrt_teem`.

 Deriving Temperature and Emission Measure for a Pair of Images
 --------------------------------------------------------------
-XRTpy provides a routine, xrt_teem, that employs the objects listed above to derive the temperature and emission measure in for a given pair of images using the filter ratio method.
+XRTpy provides a routine, `xrt_teem`, that employs the objects listed above to derive the temperature and emission measure in for a given pair of images using the filter ratio method.
 This uses the same methods as in the SolarSoft IDL routine of the same name.

 X-Ray Filter Channel